drumjoss/resume-tailoring/career_log/career-log.md

 **2016 – 2018**

 ## Context
-I was working in Somfy Technical Departement, a newly created entity whose goal was to enable new technologies, tools and processes for the different Somfy Buisiness Units.
+I was working in Somfy Technical Departement, a newly created entity whose goal was to enable new technologies, tools and processes for the different Somfy Business Units.
-The Technical Department Software team was initially constituted by 4 software engineers, but could reach up to 10 engineers for big architecture phase, spread over 3 R&D centers including 2 in France and 1 in Poland.
+The Technical Department Software team was initially constituted by 4 software engineers, but could reach up to 10 engineers for big architecture phase, spread across 3 R&D centers including 2 in France and 1 in Poland.

 ## Responsibilities
-- Provide Somfy Buisiness Units with reusable software architecture and modules.
+- Provide Somfy Business Units with reusable software architecture and modules.
-- Ensure the application of Software development processes and rules across all the Buisiness Units.
+- Ensure the application of Software development processes and rules across all the Business Units.
 - Support software processes evolutions with new tools and test philosophy.
 - Training and supporting of the newcomers.

 ## Achievements / Work

 ### Software Architecture
 - Designed a generic UML-based software architecture for IoT actuators thanks to the **Rhapsody** tool, with a focus on protocol abstraction and interoperability while taking into account protocols such as Zigbee, Thread, and Somfy proprietary protocols io-homecontrol and RTS.
-Hiogh-level requirements were summarized in Reqtify.
+High-level requirements were summarized in Reqtify.
+  [tags: system-architecture, uml]

+### Embedded Development
-- Handled specific code generation in **C/C++** and compiled with **IAR** to integrate this architecture into a solar-powered roller shutter system.
+- Handled products specific code generation and implementation in **C/C++** with **FreeRTOS** and compiled with **IAR** to integrate this architecture into a solar-powered roller shutter system.
-  [tags: system-architecture, uml, embedded-software, iot, low-power]
+  [tags: c/c++, embedded-software, free-rtos, low-power]

 ### IoT & Standards
 - Contributed to interoperability efforts, including work with the Zigbee Alliance to contribute to the ZigBee Cluster Library specification.